zeek/zeek/scripts/base/frameworks/reporter/main.zeek.rst

       message: :zeek:type:`string` :zeek:attr:`&log`
-         An info/warning/error message that could have either been generated from the internal Bro core or at the scripting-layer.
+         An info/warning/error message that could have either been generated from the internal Zeek core or at the scripting-layer.

       location: :zeek:type:`string` :zeek:attr:`&log` :zeek:attr:`&optional`
-         This is the location in a Bro script where the message originated.
+         This is the location in a Zeek script where the message originated.
          Not all reporter messages will have locations in them though.

    The record type which contains the column fields of the reporter log.